INTERNATIONAL DIVORCE LAWYERS OF

-The most common interstate or international disputes involve custody cases.
-Normally, California has jurisdiction to determine child custody and child sharing when the minor child has resided in the state for at least six months prior to the filing of an action.
+The most common interstate or international disputes involve child custody cases.
+Normally, California has jurisdiction to determine California child custody and child sharing when the minor child has resided in the state for at least six months prior to the filing of an action.
 Complications ensue when there have been recent moves by one or both parents and/or actions are filed in two competing states.

 In addition, the United States is a signatory on various international treaties which provide for cooperation and resolution of international custody disputes.
 When these disputes exist, it is imperative each parent be represented by an attorney knowledgeable in international and interstate custody issues.